zerolabnet/SSClash/README.md

   <br>Meta Kernel<br>
 </h1>

-<h3 align="center">Here's the step-by-step process for installing and configuring ssclash on your OpenWrt router</h3>
+<h3 align="center">Here's the step-by-step process for installing and configuring SSClash on your OpenWrt router</h3>

 # Setup Guide